HastingsGreer/blog/HatTile.md

   atleastone(s, [hat_present[i] for i in hats_with_point[p]])
 print(s.check())
 ```
 Here, I wanted to use the built in function for counting the number of Bools that are true, PbLe, but it caused performance to tank.
-Manually specifying that each pair of hats covering a point cannot both be true somehow solves much faster. `s3.check` computes a value for each boolean that together satisfy all constraints.
-All that's left is to plot the tiling!
+Manually specifying that each pair of hats covering a point cannot both be true somehow solves much faster. `s.check` computes a value for each boolean that together satisfy all constraints.
+All that's left is to plot the tiling.

+This is the place to be creative, but instead I just drew the outline of each hat in black.

 ```python
 m = s.model()